Music of Qatar: Female folk music

 Women primarily sang work songs associated with daily activities such as wheat grinding and cooking.
 The songs were performed collectively in small groups and varied in specificity - some pertained to general themes, whereas others were related to specific processes.
 In the past, women and men would perform alongside each other, but this later became less common.

 Women would also sing when returning pearl ships were sighted.
 After a sighting was made, they would gather around the seashore where they would clap and sing about the hardships of pearl diving.
 One of the most popular Qatari folk songs of this nature is "Toub Toub Ya Bahar!", which roughly translates to "Ocean waters, repent!".
 This song was historically sung by women standing by the coastline, anxiously awaiting the safe return of their male family members from their pearl diving expeditions.
 The song is an impassioned plea, urging the sea to remain calm to ensure the safe return of their loved ones.

 Fatma Shaddad is a pioneer in female folk music, forming the country's first-ever female band.
 Her band performed at venues throughout Qatar and had its music broadcast on Qatar Radio beginning in 1986.
 Her most popular song was Gharby hawakom ya ahl el Doha (غربي هواكم يا أهل الدوحة), released in 1988, which was played and adapted by other artists all over the Persian Gulf region.
 The song was also played during Qatar's diplomatic functions.
-After her original band dissolved, in 1996 she founded the Nahda Women’s Band for Folk Arts.
+After her original band dissolved, in 1996 she founded the Nahda Women's Band for Folk Arts.
 In 2012, during the theatrical play of Al-Bushiya, Shaddad played the role of the grandmother Umm al-Khair, and introduced a novel element by performing Al-Nahham, a traditional sea music form typically sung by men during fishing trips.
-Her participation marked the first time a woman has performed this art on stage in the Gulf, with choreography and music designed by Mohamed Al-Sayegh.
+Her participation marked the first time a woman has performed this art on stage in the Persian Gulf.